Hrolf Kraki's Saga (novel): Plot summary

 After a reign notable for prosperity at home and successful war abroad, Hrolf visits the court of Adhils to see his mother and attain recompense for his father's death.
 Feigning hospitality, Adhils does his best to destroy his unwanted visitors through rigged tests of their prowess, while Yrsa warns Hrolf of his treachery.
 At length the animosity is brought into the open and the Danes fight their way out of Adhil's stronghold, taking his treasure with them.
 Pursued by the Swedes, they scatter the treasure along the ground to delay them and successfully escape.
 This "sowing" of the field of Fyrisvellir later becomes a famous incident in Norse legend.
 But during his Swedish adventure Hrolf manages to offend the god Odin, giver of victory.
 He returns to Denmark knowing he must henceforth avoid war, as his luck in battle has left him.

 The end comes through treachery from Hrolf's half-elven half-sister Skuld, a witch married to Hjorvard, one of his sub-kings.
 Inciting her husband to revolt, they secretly raise an army and rise suddenly, besieging Hrolf in his hall.
-Hrolf's champions are roused from sleep and rallied by the chanting the Bjarkamál, a famous Old Norse poem whose origins supposedly lie in this event; it has been largely lost, but Anderson presents a partial reconstruction as part of his story.
+Hrolf's champions are roused from sleep and rallied by the chanting of the Bjarkamál, a famous Old Norse poem whose origins supposedly lie in this event; it has been largely lost, but Anderson presents a partial reconstruction as part of his story.
 Hrolf's warriors fight valiantly, but the witchcraft of Skuld prevails, and after a long, terrible battle the defenders fall.

 Hjorvard does not last long as king, being killed by Vogg, a weakling Hrolf had befriended who in consequence had sworn to avenge him.
 Skuld herself is soon overthrown by an army led by Elk-Frodhi and Thorir Houndsfoot, come to avenge their brother Bodvar Bjarki.
 The realm goes to pieces, to be eventually pulled back together in part by a remote kinsman of Hrolf's.